-Research your destination before traveling to be aware of the environmental risks present.
-See the U.S. DOS Travel Advisories for your destination.
+Natural and human-caused disasters can happen anytime, anywhere.
+Research your destination before traveling to be aware of potential threats and hazards.
+Start by reading the U.S. Department of State Travel Advisory for your destination.